KEF launches the LSX Wireless Music System for hi-res stereo sound

 The speakers are also integrated with Spotify and Tidal, and if you want to use a different streaming platform like Amazon Music or Google Play, you can do so using Bluetooth.

 They come in five different colors; gloss white, maroon, olive, blue, and black, which means they should fit into any style of decor.
-The LSX Wireless System will be available in mid-November with a recommended retail price of £1099 (£1000 / around AU$1800 based on current conversion rates).
+The LSX Wireless System will be available in mid-November with a recommended retail price of £1099 (£1000 / AU$1299).